Sandhyakprasad/CapstoneDataScienceProject1/Capstone Project Proposal I.md

-# **Mortgage Delinquencies and Crime Rates : Capstone Project Proposal I**
+# **Mortgage Delinquencies and Crime Rates : Capstone Project Proposal 1**

 ## **Introduction**

 To quantify the effect of crime rates on rates of default of residential mortgages.To study and find how crimes rates influence mortgage delinquencies and defaults.
-Does the crime rates matter and do they have dynamic adverse effects on property values?
+Does the crime rates matter and do they have dynamic adverse effects on delinquencies?

 ***